jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

     MathOptInterface.

-The `Nonlinear` submodule contains data structures and functions for working with a nonlinear program in the form of an expression tree.
+The `Nonlinear` submodule contains data structures and functions for working with a nonlinear optimization problem in the form of an expression graph.
 This page explains the API and describes the rationale behind its design.

 ## Standard form